vonovak/react-navigation-header-buttons/README.md

 #### `Item`

-Simply renders text, or icon, and has an `onPress` handler.
+Renders text, or icon, and has an `onPress` handler.
 Take a look at the example to see how to use it.

 `Item` accepts: